On this page:

-In this step, you can set your bidding strategy (manual CPC or target ROAS).
-All campaigns will be created as part of one campaign group.
-The budget is the total budget for all campaigns but is not a shared budget.
-The number you enter here, will be divided by the number of campaigns and each campaign will get that budget.
+Note: The budget is the total budget for all campaigns but is not a shared budget.
+The number you enter here will be divided by the number of campaigns and each campaign will get that budget.
 This budget number is based on the amount of cost accrued by the products in the feed you're using.

 Review the Structure

-In this step you'll review the campaigns that'll be created, and visualize how many ad groups, products and product groups will be contained in each.
+Here you'll review the campaigns that'll be created, and visualize how many ad groups, products, and product groups will be contained in each.
 The budget and bid can be manually changed here, if required, simply by pressing on the value and making a change.